This Is How Lawmakers Are Responding To Trump's Comments About Charlottesville This Year

 "Infuriating"

 Sen. Kaine offered a particularly strong rebuke of Trump during an interview with CBS News.
-According to the senator, when it came to Charlottesville, Trump "could not distinguish who was on the right side and who was on the wrong side in a white supremacist neo-Nazi rally, that was infuriating."
+According to the senator, when it came to Charlottesville, Trump "could not distinguish who was on the right side and who was on the wrong side in a white supremacist neo-Nazi rally," and Kaine called it "infuriating."

 "This Wasn't Both Sides"